Why Drinking Problems Develop After Gastric Bypass Surgery

 Not only is there an increase in alcohol consumption after gastric bypass surgery, those patients continue to increase their drinking each year.
 In one study, 6% of respondents claimed to drink at least twice a week before the surgery.
 One year after bypass surgery, 16% of those patients were drinking at least twice a week.
-The rate of binge drinking among gastric bypass patients also increased over time after the surgery.
+The rate of binge drinking among gastric bypass patients also increased overtime after the surgery.

 The Mental Health Issues Surrounding a Bariatric Surgery

-After the dramatic weight loss from bariatric surgery, people find it difficult to adjust to their new food habit and lifestyle.
-Experts are highly concerned about the negative health impacts of a weight loss surgery.
+After the dramatic weight loss from bariatric surgery, people find it difficult to adjust to their new food habits and lifestyle.
+Experts are highly concerned about the negative health impacts of weight loss surgery.
 The rates of depression and mental illness also grow faster in these people compared to the general population.

 The sudden unrealistic changes in the body come with some mental issues like mood swings and food grief.
 People who over-consumed food as a mood enhancer or social activity find it difficult to cope with new food habits.
 The surgery resolves obesity, but it does nothing to address the underlying mental and emotional causes.

 Very few people are overweight because of a physical health problem.
 Most people suffering from obesity have an underlying mental illness that prevents them from maintaining a healthy diet and exercise routine.
-They aren’t eating to gain nutrition and energy — they’re eating as a compulsion to hide fear and anxiety, or to help them cope with painful emotions, low self-esteem or other mental discomforts.
+They aren’t eating to gain nutrition and energy — they’re eating as a compulsion to hide fear and anxiety, or to help them cope with painful emotions, low self-esteem, or other mental discomforts.